hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 After choosing Forms Builder as the chat element option you can set the **Form Title** and **Form Description**.

 1. **Form Title**: This field should convey the action needed from the user.
-For example if you are making a form to take delivery address, Form Title can be *Please help me with your Delivery address* Firm Title is an optional field.
+For example if you are making a form to take delivery address, Form Title can be *Please help me with your Delivery address* Form Title is an optional field.

 2. **Form Description**: This is a Description for the form.
 This will be visible on the form.
 Form Description is also an optional field.